 Floral, Fruit and Botanical

-Lavender, hibiscus, rose, kiwi fruit, ginger, elderflower and the list goes on.
+Some of the flavour trends are lavender, hibiscus, rose, kiwi fruit, ginger, elderflower and the list goes on.
 The natural and exotic appeal of this group satisfies a number of consumers craving healthy and distinctive flavour combinations.
 Betty Hung, owner of Beaucoup Bakery and author of French Pastry 101 points out this trend was already observed in 2018 with Prince Harry and Meghan Markle’s wedding cake of a lemon elderflower decorated with a simple butter cream and fresh flowers.

 Hugh Evans, Synergy Flavours Marketing Manager for Europe and Asia identifies the use of floral and botanical flavors enables manufacturers to create new dimensions and add more complex tastes to existing products.
 Innovative taste profiles can be developed by pairing niche botanicals with more familiar fruits and vegetables.